IulianIV/mtp/README.md

 # App Structure

 The app is structured using Flask Factory with Blueprints for the possibility to seamlessly create new apps.
 Using Blueprints also improves portability.

 The disadvantage is that it more than often has circular import issues.
+More than often, circular imports can be fixed by not calling a package or functionality before it has been successfully loaded
+(this is more likely to throw a `app out of context` error).

+In certain cases (more often that necessary) imports can be added at the end of the file.
+(this is not PEP8 recommended, but it is accepted when absolutely necessary)

 The project is structured the following way:
 * Project folder-